d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

 1 README
 ════════

-  `mastodon.el' is an Emacs client for the AcitivityPub social networks that implement the Mastodon API.
+  `mastodon.el' is an Emacs client for the ActivityPub social networks that implement the Mastodon API.
 For info see [joinmastodon.org].

   NB: `mastodon.el' now ships this readme as an .info file, so if you